mit-submit/submit-users-guide/source/program.rst

 Dockerhub:
 ..........

-Code can be pulled directly from Dockerhub:  `dockerhub <https://hub.docker.com/>`_.
+Containers can be pulled directly from Dockerhub:  `dockerhub <https://hub.docker.com/>`_.

-If there is a container that you would like to use on Dockerhub, you can pull the container directly.

 .. code-block:: sh